parthchandak02/auto-swiper/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Configuration

-You can customize the behavior of the script by editing the config.yaml file.

-default_wait_time_secs: 3
-max_likes: 200
-pun_array:
-  - "Add joke here"
-  - "Add pun here"

-For more detailed usage and customization, please refer to the [Wiki](https://github.com/yourusername/auto-swiper/wiki).

 ---

-For any questions, feel free to open an issue or contact the author directly.
+For any questions, feel free to open an issue or contact the author directly @ parth.chandak02@gmail.com Happy Swiping!

-Happy Swiping!